 History and Accomplishments

-As we look to the future, we remain excited about the opportunity to be a blessing to future homeowners, to work tirelessly with volunteers, and to continue transforming the communities we serve in East Central Ohio.
+None of what has been accomplished so far would have been possible without the support we have received from our generous donors and devoted volunteers.
+We are so thankful for every dollar and material donated, every ReStore donation and purchase, and every hour of volunteer time invested.
+As we look to the future, we remain excited about the opportunity to put our Christian faith into action, to be a blessing to future homeowners, to work tirelessly with volunteers, and to continue transforming the communities we serve in east central Ohio.

 Investing In People

-Since Habitat for Humanity ReStore opened in Canton in 2005, over 3,000 tons of reusable materials have been diverted from landfills through merchandise sales and recycling.
+Since Habitat for Humanity ReStore opened in Canton in 2005, thousands and thousands of tons of reusable materials have been diverted from landfills through merchandise sales and recycling.
 At ReStore, every donation and purchase helps us build and renovate homes with hard-working east central Ohio families and children.
+Learn more.

 Giving Our All